-A. If you are over the age of 21, yes.
+A. If you are 21 and over, yes.
 Beer and wine may be purchased at the Beer Garden near the main stage.

 A. The purchase of a full festival ticket entitles you to camp overnight.
-Except for the RV Corral, there are no defined camping spaces.
+Except for the RV reserved areas, there are no defined camping spaces.
 The open camping area is available on a first-come first-serve basis.

 A. No pets are allowed at Live Oak Camp, even if they are kept in RVs.

 A. Jamming is encouraged, but no amplifiers or late night drumming.
 Earplugs are available at security or in the Mercantile.
 Due to sound conflicts with the Main and Hot Licks stages, there is no longer a drumming circle.
 Please respect the 2:00am curfew for late night jamming; it will be enforced.

 A.There is a designated area set aside for those with disabilities that allows easier access to services.
 More information for 2019 will be available soon.

 A. Call dispatch at the number provided in your printed program.